-- (1) Includes our interest in approximately 11,840 gross (10,176 net) acres of unproved property land holdings. - (2) Rights to explore, develop and exploit 11,272 net acres of our land holdings could expire by December 31, 2017 if not continued.
-We have no material work commitments on these properties. - (3) When determining gross and net acreage for two or more leases covering the same lands but different rights, the acreage is reported only once.
+- (1) Includes our interest in approximately 15,040 gross (12,768 net) acres of unproved property land holdings. - (2) Rights to explore, develop and exploit 3,394 net acres of our land holdings could expire by December 31, 2018 if not continued. - (3) When determining gross and net acreage for two or more leases covering the same lands but different rights, the acreage is reported only once.
 Where there are multiple discontinuous rights in a single lease, the acreage is reported only once.